JoelPendleton/QDot-Constant-Interaction-Model/README.md

 This generates a training set of size 100 and a validation with size 20, with noise.

-The program outputs XML files using the same formatting as the DOTA dataset.
+The program outputs XML files using the same formatting as the <a href="https://captain-whu.github.io/DOTA/dataset.html">DOTA dataset</a>.
 </br>Examples of outputted XML files are provided in the example folder.
 The attributes x0, y0, etc. are the four
 </br>corners of the bounding box for the diamond.